-To this end, three levels of security are generally accepted.
+Three levels of security are generally accepted when securing firearms:

-Level 1.
-This will be applicable in most cases and can be met by using a suitable gun cabinet.
+Level 1 – Applicable in most cases and can be met by using a suitable gun cabinet.
 Where one firearm only is held, a gun clamp may suffice.
 Other considerations would be a low crime rate area and whether the property has outer doors and windows fitted with suitable locking devices.

-Level 2.
-This will be applicable where extra security is desirable.
+Level 2 – Applicable where extra security is desirable.
 This may be because of a high crime rate location, repeat victimisation or that a substantial number of firearms are being held.
 Additional security would be exit doors fitted with locks to BS3621, an audible intruder alarm covering the area where the guns are stored and possibly splitting the risk by the provision of more than one cabinet.

-Level 3.
-Where the risk is deemed the greatest, then splitting the risk is desirable especially where large numbers of guns are involved.
+Level 3 – Applicable where the risk is deemed the greatest.
+Splitting the risk is desirable especially where large numbers of guns are involved.
 Additional target hardening of the storage cabinet(s) and an audible intruder alarm protecting the whole of the premises may also be considered.